Allisonius/allisonius.github.io/_pages/students.md

 ### Current Students

-At NC A&T, all the students I work with are from underrepresented minorities, including 4 underrepresented minority women.
-However, the most important thing to know about them is that they are passionate and talented.

 * **Fikirte Ayalke** (Doctoral Student -- Projected Graduation: Spring 2022)
 * **Jasmine Mabrey** (Masters Thesis -- Projected Graduation: Spring 2020)
 * **George Thompson** (Masters Thesis -- Projected Graduation: Spring 2020)